carallon/sixeye-api/sphinx-src/actions/action-list.rst

      - Description
    * - ``expertSpaceIds``
      - array of integers
-     - The space(s) in which to activate the Off state
+     - The space(s) in which to activate the Off scene

 .. collapse:: activate_expert_space_off_v1 Example